Ugochukwuodinaka/Historical-Stock-Price-of-10-Popular-Companies-Analysis/README.md

 3. I created a new table __"10 Companies"__ housing all the data in each and every of the dataset table columns.
 4. I created a table __"Date Year"__ to house the __"Date"__ seperately.
 5. I added a new column __"Quarter"__ in the __"10 Companies"__ table to handle stock transactions by the 4 quaters of the year.
-6. I ransformed every other column type to its appropriate column type.
+6. I transformed every other column type to its appropriate column type.
+7. After data cleaning and tranformation was performed all the tables.
+The tables appeared to be clean.
+The quality of each column is 100% with no error or nulls.
+Below is a preview of some of the tables which are the __Amazon__, __Ffacebook__, __Tesla__, and the __10 Cpmpanies__ tables: